trohit/ik/interviews/negotiating.md

 - talk slowly and cheerfully and deferentially
 - establish rapport
 - Avoid words like 'can is or do does'
+- get to that's right more than yesterday or you are right.
 - use calibrated qs like what, how and sometimes why (sometimes it can back fire)
   - how does this look to you ?
   - what caused you to do it ?